skulpt/skulpt/moreiteration.rst

 the outer iteration will result in the complete processing of the inner iteration from beginning to end.
 This means that the output from this nested iteration will show that for each value of ``i``, all values of ``j`` will occur.

 Here is the same example in activecode.
 Try it.
 Note that the value of ``i`` stays the same while the value of ``j`` changes.
-The inner iteration is moving faster than the outer iteration.
+The inner iteration, in effect, is moving faster than the outer iteration.

 .. activecode:: nested1